fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 // ...
 {% endhighlight %}

-An operator applies a transformation to the observed values.
+An operator applies a transformation to the stream of observed values.
-`scan` is like `Array.prototype.reduce`.
+The `scan` operator is like `Array.prototype.reduce`.
-The operation folds a series of values into a single value.
+`scan` folds a collection of values into a single value.
-Then the transformed values are observed on the new Observable returned by `pipe`.
-Each time `ticks` produces a new tick, `scan` is re-run and `ticksCount` pushes the latest count to its observer.
+Each time `ticks` produces a new tick, `scan` is re-run and the tick count is recomputed.
+The result can be observed on the new Observable returned by `pipe`.

+This is one way to track state over time without mutation.
+Each session subscribes to the `ticks` observable and transforms that stream of ticks into its own stream of tick counts.
+Then the websocket sends a new message each time there is a new tick count.

+{% highlight javascript %}
+const Rx = require(`rxjs`);
+const { multicast, scan } = require(`rxjs/operators`);
+const WebSocket = require(`ws`);

+const ticks = Rx.timer(0, 1000).pipe(multicast(new Rx.Subject()));

+const server = new WebSocket.Server({ port: 80, });

+const add = n1 => n2 => n1 + n2;

+const startSession = (ticks) => (websocket) => {
+  emitter.on(`data`, (data) => {
+    const ticksCount = ticks.pipe(scan(add(1), 0));

+    ticksCount.subscribe({
+      next: (count) => {
+        websocket.send(count);
+      },
+    });
+  });
+};

+server.on(`connect`, startSession(ticks));
+{% endhighlight %}

+You might have noticed `multicast`, the one detail that hasn't been accounted for.
+Observables are limited to one observer per instance.
+That is to say an Observable is "unicast".
+Once the `subscribe` method is called, it cannot be called again.
+The `multicast` operator permits observation of one stream by many Observers.

+This is important when Observable evaluation is non-trivial.
+Depending on the number of concurrent connections, it might be okay for each session to start its own timer.
+But I don't want each session to poll the MTA data feeds independently.
+That would consume exponentially more bandwidth than necessary and, given enough concurrent connections, this would amount to a DDOS attack on the MTA.
+A multicast Observable enables the work of requesting new data to be done once for all consumers of that data.